HENSHAWMEDS/HENSHAWMEDS/README.md

 I love Music, the genre doesn't really matter.

-I am "controlled low pressure" individual which makes being proactive in a new space more difficult.
+I am a "controlled low pressure" individual which makes being proactive in a new space more difficult.

 I love driving.